 Mid-April to 30th June

-What the survey involves
+What the survey involved

 Breeding waders are declining everywhere in the UK.
 In Surrey very few waders breed and the 2007-2012 Surrey Atlas showed a reduction in breeding for Lapwing.
 Here is a map of the Surrey results.

-What skills are required?
+What skills were required?

-You need access to the internet as the results are entered online.
+Also access to the internet as the results are entered online.

-Where are the survey sites in Surrey?
+Where were the survey sites in Surrey?